-- AHA continues to work towards expanding the supply of assisted housing through various initiatives. - AHA continues to improve the quality of assisted housing.
-AHA would dispose of entire development at Amp 5, Ida Yarbrough to a wholly owned subsidiary of the Albany Housing Authority in order to make eligible for financing not otherwise available under current ownership structure and funding sources.
+AHA continues to improve the quality of assisted housing.
+AHA had disposed of the entire development at Amp 5, Ida Yarbrough to a wholly owned subsidiary of the Albany Housing Authority in order to make eligible for financing not otherwise available under current ownership structure and funding sources.